ValgulNecron/kasuki/bot/docs/tasks.md

 ### Code Quality
 - [ ] Refactor large functions into smaller, more focused ones
 - [ ] Reduce code duplication across similar commands
-- [ ] Implement more comprehensive logging
+- [ ] Implement more comprehensive logging, this means adding more logs to the function and making the already existing one better
 - [ ] Add more comments explaining complex logic
 - [ ] Run clippy with pedantic settings and address warnings